Resident Advisor

-Resident Advisor (also known as RA) is an online music magazine and community platform dedicated to showcasing electronic music, artists and events across the globe.
-It was established in 2001.
-RAs editorial team provides news, music and event reviews, as well as films, features and interviews.
-The website also manages services that include event listings, ticket sales, club and promoter directories, photo galleries, artist and record label profiles, DJ charts, an online community, and the RA Podcast.
+Resident Advisor (also known as RA) is an online music magazine and community platform established in 2001 and dedicated to showcasing electronic music, artists and events across the globe.
+Its editorial team provides news, music and event reviews, as well as films, features and interviews.
+Resident Advisor also provides global event listings and ticket sales platform, club and promoter directories, artist and record label profiles, and the RA Podcast.

-The company has its headquarters in London, with additional offices in Berlin, Los Angeles, Sydney and Tokyo.
+The company has its headquarters in London, with additional offices in Berlin, Los Angeles, New York and Melbourne.
 The website won a People's Voice award in the 12th Annual Webby Awards in 2008.